Communication Access Realtime Translation (CART) can be a crucial part of communication accessibility.

 Even people with good hearing sometimes struggle to comprehend completely, especially in loud or noisy environments.
 CART helps those people, too, as well as people for whom English is a second language.
 And for people with significant difficulties hearing, CART can mean the difference between staying home or attending, understanding, and engaging.

-Please download our guide, Effective Communication Via CART, which describes CART in more detail and offers links to CART providers.
+Please download our guide, Effective Communication via Captions and CART, which describes online meeting captions and CART in more detail and offers links to CART providers.
+You can also watch an excellent video from the University of Washington’s DOIT Center here.